 The building has always presented a simple but striking form: a square enclosure with projecting corner towers and a grand entrance gate.
 It was used as a diwan (a council or seat of governance) and as a place for the community to congregate.

 Sheikh Zayed bin Sultan Al Nahyan made many additions to the fort, reflecting its growing importance as the place of government in the region and as the location for discussions, the reception of visitors, deliberations and decision making.
 He added new diwan buildings and kitchens and expanded the guest accommodation to cater for the increasing number of visitors.

-An exhibition hall, housed in a glass-walled space within the courtyard of Qasr Al Muwaiji, has been built to tell the story of the fort and its inhabitants, with a focus on His Highness Sheikh Khalifa bin Zayed Al Nahyan.
+An exhibition hall, housed in a glass-walled space within the courtyard of Qasr Al Muwaiji, has been built to tell the story of the fort and its inhabitants, with a focus on the late Sheikh Khalifa bin Zayed Al Nahyan.

 Muwaiji Oasis is the smallest oasis in Al Ain and contains approximately 21,000 palm trees, as well as a falaj irrigation system that uses ground-level and underground water canals to bring water from the nearby mountains.
 The grounds of the fort have been used over the years for date palm cultivation.